2017 UCI Para-cycling Road World Championships South Africa, 8th (time trial), 7th (road race)

 A month before leaving for ENJJPT (Euro-Nato Joint Jet Pilot Training), Melissa and I eloped to Hawaii.

 On April 29, 2007, I was involved in a private plane crash.
 I medically retired from the Air Force exactly two years after the crash, worked full-time as a civilian contracting officer at Luke Air Force Base for five and a half years, and am an advocate for fellow amputees.
-I am currently training full-time on my handcycle in hopes of someday making the US National and Paralympic Team.
+I currently live in Avondale, Arizona, where I train full-time on my handcycle in hopes of someday making the US National and Paralympic Team.
 In my free time, I enjoy flying, working out, and shooting.